wviechtb/scrum-club/materials/2018-02-14/dask-resources.md

-# Resources on Dask
+# Resources on Dask: A parallel computing library for scientific computing

-## A parallel computing library for scientific computing
+## Some links

 [Dask documentation](https://dask.pydata.org/en/latest/#)